bookofproofs/bookofproofs.github.io/_sources/history/19th-century/galois.md

 * The name Stephanie appears several times as a marginal note in one of Galois' manuscripts.
 * Galois fought a duel with Perscheux d'Herbinville on 30 May, the reason for the duel not being clear but certainly linked with Stephanie.
 * Galois was wounded in the duel and was abandoned by d'Herbinville and his own seconds and found by a peasant.
-* Galois' brother and his friend Chevalier copied his mathematical papers and sent them to Gauss, Jacobi and others.
 * It had been Galois' wish that Jacobi and Gauss should give their opinions on his work.
 * Liouville published these papers of Galois in his Journal in 1846.
 * The theory that Galois outlined in these papers is now called Galois theory.